Who are we looking for?

 What do curators get out of it?

-@WeAreXpats is also a unique opportunity to participate in a long-term social-academic experiment.
+@WeAreXpats is also a unique opportunity to participate in a long-term research-based initiative.
 As communities have created new ways to communicate and express themselves, expats have been at the vanguard of adopting media to keep in touch with loved ones back home, connect with new friends in new places, and make their voices heard on a global stage.
 In response to these new trends, archives worldwide are considering and innovating new ways to preserve and archive 21st-century materials, like those found online and in social media.
-The tweets from @WeAreXpats will be archived at the Expatriate Archive Centre, an independent international archive based in The Hague, the Netherlands, which preserves material documenting the expat experience worldwide.
+The tweets from @WeAreXpats will be archived at the Expatriate Archive Centre, an independent international archive based in The Netherlands that preserves material documenting the expat experience worldwide.

 What do we need from curators?